janosj/mongodb-singleview-covid/confluent-cloud/README.md

 ### 3. Configure Atlas Streams

 A stream processing instance needs to be created and started.
 Configure two connections for the source (Confluent Cloud) and sink (your Atlas cluster).
-See "Get Started with Atlas Stream Processing" ([here](https://www.mongodb.com/docs/atlas/atlas-sp/tutorial/)).
+See "Get Started with Atlas Stream Processing" ([here](https://www.mongodb.com/docs/atlas/atlas-sp/tutorial/)). `createStreamProcessor.notes` contains the basic aggregation pipeline required for the stream processor to ingest the data from Confluent into Atlas.
+Note that the connection names must match the names used when you created the connections in the Streams connection registry.

 ### 4. Configure your project settings